ehazlett/interlock/readme.md

 * You should then be able to access `http://<your-host-ip>/haproxy?stats` to see the proxy stats.
 * Add some CNAMEs or /etc/host entries for your IP.
 Interlock uses the `hostname` in the container config to add backends to the proxy.

+# Shipyard Integration
+There is also support for using the [Shipyard](https://github.com/shipyard/shipyard) API to get a list of engines.
+This means you do not need a configuration file.

+To start Interlock using the Shipyard API:

+`docker run -it -p 80:8080 -d ehazlett/interlock -shipyard-url <your-shipyard-url> -shipyard-service-key <your-shipyard-service-key>`

+Interlock will query the Shipyard API for a list of engines and then automatically connect and start listening for events.

 # Optional Data
 There is also the ability to send configuration data when running containers.
 This allows for customization of the backend configuration in HAProxy.
 To use this, specify the options as a JSON payload in the environment variable `INTERLOCK_DATA` when launching a container.
 For example: